Pick the best shampoo for your horse!

 - Help with dry skin

-Then you can begin to narrow down the choices.
-If you have a shampoo that’s a gold standard, but you want to branch out, have fun shopping and know that shampoos for horses are likely more exciting than shampoos for people.
+- Then you can begin to narrow down the choices.
+If you have a shampoo that’s a gold standard, but you want to branch out, have fun shopping.
+I’m sure that shampoos for horses are likely more exciting than shampoos for people.

 For stain removal: